mampfes/ha_epex_spot/README.md

 Depending on your implementation use-case, there are two ways to proceed:

-**Case 1: Automating the dishwasher**
-If the dishwasher can be controlled via Home Assistant, or you can use some kind of smart-device to start the dishwasher cycle, you could create an automations that triggers when `binary_sensor.dishwasher_cheapest_window` turns on.
+**Case 1: Automating the dishwasher with a smart-plug** If the dishwasher resumes it's wash cycle after a power loss, you can use a smart-plug to cut power the to the dishwasher as soon as it starts and then restore power to it when `binary_sensor.dishwasher_cheapest_window` turns on.

-**Case 2: Manually starting / scheduling the dishwasher** If your dishwasher cannot be automated, you can create a card on your dashboard that tells you either what time, or in how much time you should should manually start your dishwasher or schedule it to start.
+**Case 2: Manually starting / scheduling the dishwasher** If you don't have a smart-plug or if your dishwasher won't resume after a power loss, you can create a card on your dashboard that tells you either what time, or in how much time you should should manually start your dishwasher or schedule it to start.

 _What time should I start the dishwasher?_
 Create a Template Sensor by going to Settings → Devices & Services → Helpers → Create Helper → Template → Template a sensor.
 Give it a Friendly name, for example "Next Dishwasher Start (Time)" and under "State Template", enter